hanzheng98/cnine/python/docs/source/tensors.rst

   >>> print(A)
   [ 0 1 2 3 4 5 6 7 ]
   [ 8 9 10 11 12 13 14 15 ]

+By default, Python assigns objects by reference.
+To create an actual copy of a cnine tensor, use the ``copy()`` method.

 =================